 Our other activities include approving, inspecting and evaluating totalizator systems and overseeing bookmaker operations.
 Through our inspection program we closely monitor bookmaker and totalizator betting to ensure the integrity of wagering and adherence to responsible practises.
 This program aims to protect the interests of the betting public as well as the racing industry and the government's revenue.

 The racing pages are particularly relevant to the racing industry and provide important information about all three racing codes in NSW, including links to the website of each code's controlling body.

 These pages also feature detailed information on other relevant issues such as sports betting and recent industry reviews and changes.

 The NSW Government is conducting reviews of the State's key thoroughbred racing legislation - the Thoroughbred Racing Act 1996 and Australian Jockey and Sydney Turf Clubs Merger Act 2010.
 The reviews are a statutory requirement under both Acts (under sections 53 and 49 respectively) with public submissions open from 18 November 2013.

-The reviews will be conducted concurrently and will examine whether the policy objectives of the Acts remain valid and whether the terms of the Acts remain appropriate for securing those objectives.
+The reviews were conducted concurrently and examined whether the policy objectives of the Acts remain valid and whether the terms of the Acts remain appropriate for securing those objectives.

 Explanatory papers providing background to the two Acts are attached via link below.